benthecoder/blog/posts/resilience.md

 I find I'm most unhappy when I replay my pre-GERD life, believing life used to be better before, and it holds me hostage.
 It feels like a nightmare that I'm still waiting to be woken out of.

-If acceptence is the precursor to use suffering to get stronger, perhaps the precursor to acceptance is forgetting.
+If acceptance is the precursor to use suffering to get stronger, perhaps the precursor to acceptance is forgetting.

 I need to stop reliving the past, and move on.
 Focus on the now.
 There is still good happening now.
 My past does not define my future.